tlanettepollard/ToDoApp-TLP/codenotes.md

 - [How to create a dark mode in sass](https://medium.com/@katiemctigue/how-to-create-a-dark-mode-in-sass-609f131a3995) by Katie McTigue

 ### 02/21/2022

-Hey!
+## Hey!
 Today I'm going to focus on styling the structure before I worry about the theme changing.
----
+Ugh!
+Now my delete button isn't working.
+It's deleting everything on the page.

 Code holder